 - Design mixers using FETs, bipolars, and diodes

 - Understand the power of microwave CAD tools, achieve better first-pass design success, and be better placed to troubleshoot problems when circuits don´t work as expected.

 This course is most helpful for engineers with some understanding of electronic circuits already, but who may be wishing to move into microwave or RF circuit design – either active or passive.

 The course is suitable for engineering managers, design engineers, and experienced test and production engineers.

-Past participants have benefitted most from gaining a more thorough and systematic approach to the design and use of microwave circuits – and in understanding what to do when circuits don’t work the first time as expected!
+Past participants have benefitted most from gaining a more thorough and systematic approach to the design and use of microwave circuits.
+They typically work in companies designing microwave components or subsystems, in defence, radar, communications, or in the emerging ‘new space’ and Internet-of-Things industries.

 Classical small-signal RF Circuit Design